Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Dynamical Correlations

-Obviously, when $\theta=0$, $\mathds{P}^{j}_{\pm}(t)=\mathds{B}^{jk}(t)=\tilde{\mathds{B}}^{jk}(t)=\mathds{1}$, and hence the above expressions for the Green's function reduce to the results in the free spinless fermion limit.
-Our expression for the lesser Green's function in Eq.(\ref{eq:GF:sol:lesser}) also contains as a limiting case the result for the one-body density matrix at equal times, $\rho_{kj}=iG^{<}_{jk}(t=0)$.
-Most importantly, although the above expressions are given on a finite lattice, they can also be used to obtain the Green's functions of HCAs in continuous space with discrete single-particle spectrum (see Supplementary Material \cite{sm} for more details).
+Obviously, when $\theta=0$, $\mathds{P}^{j}_{\pm}(t)=\mathds{B}^{jk}(t)=\tilde{\mathds{B}}^{jk}(t)=\mathds{1}$, and hence the above expressions for the Green's function reduce to the results of the free spinless fermions.
+The expression for the lesser Green's function in Eq.(\ref{eq:GF:sol:lesser}) also contains as a limiting case the result for the one-body density matrix at equal times, $\rho_{kj}=iG^{<}_{jk}(t=0)$.
+Most importantly, although the above expressions are given on a finite lattice, they can also be used to obtain the Green's functions of HCAs in continuous space with discrete single-particle spectrum [see Appendix.\ref{sec:lattice:continuous}].
 Remarkably, for the special case of $\theta=\pi$ (hard-core bosons, or Tonks-Girardeau gas) and zero temperature, our result is essentially equivalent to the expressions given in a recent Letter \cite{PhysRevLett.126.065301}.
-However, we stress that Eqs.(\ref{eq:GF:sol:greater}) and (\ref{eq:GF:sol:lesser}) are valid for any temperature $T$, statistical angle $\theta$, and trap potential $V_j$.
+However, we stress that Eqs.(\ref{eq:GF:sol:lesser}) and (\ref{eq:GF:sol:greater}) are valid for any temperature $T$, any statistical angle $\theta$, and any trap potential $V_j$.